Coalition for Community & Healthcare Acquired Infection Reduction

 John, started with Aereus in August 2021 and he has made significant changes to the business profitability and sustainability.

-Previous to this role, John has spent more than 30 years in senior and executive positions in the manufacture, business development industry with global experience.
+Previous to this role, John has spent more than 30 years in senior and executive positions in the manufacturing, business development industry with global experience.
 John brings a wealth of knowledge to our board and sits several other boards both for profit and non-profit.

 John has a B.Sc.
 Engineering and an Executive MBA .

-Board Member and Co-Founder of CHAIR – Richard Dixon
+Vice Chair and Co-Founder of CHAIR – Richard Dixon

-• Chair – CSA Cleaning and Disinfection Committee (Z317.12),
+• Chair – CSA Cleaning and Disinfection Committee (Z317.12)

 • Chair of the CSA Wayfinding standard (Z317.14).

-• Past Member – CSA Health Care Facilities Committee (Z8000),
+• Member – CSA Health Care Facilities Committee (Z8000),

 • Member – CSA Health Care Facilities Operations & Maintenance Committee (Z8002),